NCKempke/PIPS-IPMpp/README_PIPSipmpp.md

     mkdir PARDISO
     mkdir PARDISO/src
     ```
-    Copy the correct PARDISO library (the one compiled with GNU) as **pardiso.so** into the folder ThirdPartyLibs/PARDISO/src.
+    Copy the correct PARDISO library (the one compiled with GNU) as **libpardiso.so** into the folder ThirdPartyLibs/PARDISO/src.
 Either copy the lincense (in a file named pardiso.lic) into your home directory or alternatively into the directory pips will be run from or, and this is the recommended way, set the environment variable PARDISO_LIC_PATH to the folder where the pardiso.lic file can be found (see also the [pardiso user guide](https://pardiso-project.org/manual/manual.pdf)).

     Even though this step is theoretically optional we **highly recommend** using PARDISO for proper performance of PIPS-IPM++.
 Currently MA27 and MA57 are not well integrated and tested (creating the folder will become deprecated in the future).